dboca/devinstall/README.md

 In order:

-  - the folder where the sources should be copied (might be ignored by some provider_plugins)
+  - The folder where the sources should be copied (might be ignored by some provider_plugins)

   - The command used to build the package (like `make package` or `dpkg-buildpackage`)

   - The provider for the build machine (like the `local` machine or another machine accessible only by SSH - `ssh`

-  - the package type ( `deb`ian, `rpm`, ...)
+  - The package type ( `deb`ian, `rpm`, ...)

-  - the architecture (might be ignored by some package_plugins)
+  - The architecture (might be ignored by some package_plugins)

-  - and the folder where the package builder will put the builded packages
+  - And the folder where the package builder will put the builded packages

-  - env define an environment (lyke `prod` or `QA`) for which the package will be built / installed
+  - `env` define an environment (like `prod` or `QA`) for which the package will be built / installed

 Unlike the other parameters env is optional

-    install:
+    install: #<-- This is a section
       folder:
-      command:
+      command:  #<-- This is a parameter
       provider:
       type:
       arch: